Skip to main content

 • 200,000 token context limit

-• Automatic filtering of Goose extensions from system prompts (since Claude Code has its own tool ecosystem)
+• Automatic filtering of goose extensions from system prompts (since Claude Code has its own tool ecosystem)

 • JSON output parsing for structured responses